adwisni/adwisni/README.md

-ok now this is what i call epic
+hegarty calculator is pretty good